 - articulate the decision-making framework by which the student will make ethical decisions in the practice of law.

 - perform the skills needed for one entering the legal profession to be able to participate competently and ethically in the legal profession.

 - create a strategic plan for the student’s career path and to follow God’s call.

 - M.A. in Law Learning Outcomes

-- be able to interact knowledgeably and effectively with lawyers on issues within their concentration.
+- communicate knowledgeably and effectively with others on legal issues within their concentration.

 - LL.M.
 Learning Outcomes

 - Students will demonstrate:

 - a familiarity with the United States legal system, in the context of selected substantive law topics.

 - an ability to reason, research, write, and problem-solve in the context of the United States legal system.